Mall Las Brisas case study

 Mall Las Brisas is a premium shopping mall based in Santa Cruz de la Sierra, Bolivia.
 With over 6,000 visitors each day, Las Brisas were looking for a solution that would help take the customer experience to the next level; encouraging customers to stay longer and visit the mall more frequently.

-Through the installation of WiFi analytics, in just four months, Las Brisas have collected data on over 5,000 unique individuals, and plan to use this data to personalize customer engagement.
+Through the installation of WiFi analytics, in just four months, Las Brisas collected data on over 5,000 unique individuals, and plan to use this data to personalize customer engagement.

 Most popular age range